DN-1111/projects/consumer_complaints_sla_analysis/README.md

 ## Executive Summary

 This project analyzes customer complaint data to identify the main drivers of Service Level Agreement (SLA) breaches in service operations.
-Using SQL for data transformation and Tableau for visualization, the analysis highlights high-risk products, complaint categories, and operational patterns that impact SLA performance.
+Using SQL for data transformation and Tableau for visualization, the analysis highlights high-risk products, complaint categories and operational patterns that impact SLA performance.

 ---